Frazier Hunt: Biography

 One of his better-selling books was about his World War I experiences entitled Blown in By the Draft, published by Doubleday in 1918.
 During the 1930s, he purchased the ranch "Eden Valley" in southern Alberta, where he met Edward, the Prince of Wales (future Edward VIII), teaching him how to play poker.
-His Untold Story of General MacArthur was based upon his war correspondence duties as he followed Douglas MacArthur through the Pacific.
+MacArthur and the War Against Japan was based upon his war correspondence duties as he followed Douglas MacArthur through the Pacific, as was Untold Story of General MacArthur, an expanded biography published in 1954.

 As a broadcaster, Hunt presented Frazier Hunt and the News on the CBS Radio Network in the early 1940s.

 Hunt has a star on the Hollywood Walk of Fame; he was inducted on February 8, 1960.
-He died in Newtown, Bucks County, Pennsylvania in 1967.
+He died at Abington Hospital in 1967 after suffering a stroke at his home in Newtown, Bucks County, Pennsylvania.